GrossfieldLab/loos/INSTALL.md

 2. build a new copy of the documentation.
 To do so, you will need to install doxygen and graphviz (available in most package managers).
-   SCons will now generate new documentation in the docs/ directory.
+   SCons will now generate new documentation in the docs/ directory for the docs, all, and install targets.

 # OS Specific Notes